MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-registry/delete-operation-issues.md

 This error occurs because a lock exists on your repository, manifest, or image layer.
 Use the following commands to check for locks.

 > [!NOTE]
-> You must replace the values of the `--name`, `--registry`, `--repository` and `--image` parameters in the following commands.
+> In the following commands, you must replace the values of the `--name`, `--registry`, `--repository`, and `--image` parameters.

-1. Check if there are any locks at the repository level.
+1. Check whether there are any locks at the repository level.

     ```CLI
     az acr repository show --name myregistry --repository myrepo